 Build a Growth Table

-Facebook figured out the "aha" moment : 10 friends in 7 days.
-MySpace made customizable profile pages that added complexity and load time and delayed adding new friends and getting the aha moment.
+Facebook figured out the "aha" moment: 10 friends in seven days.
+MySpace made customizable profile pages that added complexity and load time and delayed adding new friends and getting the “aha” moment.

-Uber spent 2 years to manually get saturation in SF.
+Uber spent two years to manually get saturation in San Francisco.

 Grow by 1% per week, will grow 1.7x annually.
 3% will mean 5x annual.
-A Facebook had a 45 person growth team wchen hit 100m users with one aim: 2% per week growth.
+Facebook had a 45 person growth team when it hit 100 million users with one aim: 2% per week growth.
 Doing this required being relentlessly focused on this for years.

 - Must have multiple growth channels you directly control